VeinSyct/Electronic-Cash/README.md

 Scan the dummy ecash QR codes until a dialog appears "You have received a dummy ecash amount DMY 1,..0.00

-During your app development make sure you set the offline flase;
+During your app development make sure you set the "offline to flase" to disable your caching.

 ```ruby
 let offline: !1; or let offline: false;
 ```

-To disable your caching.

 or comment out the cache service lines;